GergoV/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]

+Block items take a whole row, while inline items come in the same line (hence the name) after one another.

+Inline-block has similar charactersitics to both.
+It is a block element but content flows around it as if it does with inline elements.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]